dottjt/plastic/other/unused/03-family-unused.md

 So there I was.
 Sitting at my desk.
 Participating in my first gang-bang at the age of 12.

  masturbating frantically to the faery gash of a pampered wraith, .

+rid thy putrid genes and instead,

+glamourous in the opportunity to introduce ourselves to